SRenStats/PM2.5-pollution-networks/README.md

 * Graphical models, hubs, scale-free
 * Network analysis, community detection
 ##  What I learned
-* The skill to apply advanced ststistical models to real problems
+* The skills to apply advanced ststistical models to real problems
 * Data collection techniques such as web scraping
 * Data visualisation skills including ggplot2 and ggmap